EMDG is changing

-This EMDG definition is to help you know if you are eligible for tier 3.
-If not, you can refer to Types of grants to check if you are eligible for tier 1 or 2.
+This Export Market Development Grants (EMDG) definition is to help you know if you are eligible for tier 3.
+If you're not, you can refer to Types of grants to check if you are eligible for tier 1 or 2.

 All tier 3 applicants’ plan to market must show how they are expanding their export promotion activity and making a strategic shift in the marketing of eligible products in a foreign country.